jadenucf/mysql_setup/README.md

 In mySQL WorkBench create a new connection by clicking the plus sign.

-Set up
+When connecting to mySQL Workbench make sure all of your config credentials match up.
 -Name the connection name anything you want.
--Make sure the hostname is 127.0.0.1 and the port is 3306 -Make sure you enter root as your username
+-Make sure the port is the first four digits of your container port (ex: 3306) -Make sure you enter root as your username
--Make sure you enter password as your password.
+-Make sure your password is the as your password.

 Click test connection to make sure everything is set up and if not.
 Now click OK.